hhvvkk/SMSEncryption/README.md

 SMSEncryption
 =============

-SMS communication is very unsecure.
-This application is there to encrypt the SMS before it is sent in order to prevent confidentiality of the message content to be lost.
+Generally SMS encryption is very insecure.
+The problem with standard encryption is it increases the size which pose a problem to the SMS length.
+The application will explore encryption while still keeping within SMS lenght bounds.